Kanrab/rizin/DEVELOPERS.md

 int sum = 0; // set sum to 0
 ```

 * If you need bitmaps, do not shift and OR the bits manually on `ut32`.
-Use bit vectors from `rz_bitvector.h` instead.
+Use bit vectors from `rz_bitvector.hpp` instead.

 ### Shell Scripts